krother/software-engineering-python/how_to_take_over_a_legacy_project/problems_with_legacy_code.md

 #### 2. Lack of experience
 A programmer might write code that is difficult to maintain because he doesn't know better.
 An unexperienced programmer thinks that programming means writing code.
-An experienced programmer (like anyone interested in a book on software engineering) knows that sometimes programming means writing code, and sometimes it doesn't.
+An experienced programmer - like anyone interested in a book on software engineering - knows that sometimes programming means writing code, and sometimes it doesn't.

 Lack of experience often results in code that is unnecessary long or complicated.
-This may happen even to experienced programmers switching from another language.
+This happens even to experienced programmers switching from another language.
 Once, we stumbled upon the following Python code fragment written by a C programmer:

     i = 0; s = []
     f = open(filename,'r')